A poem within a poem. And the author’s only tools are stylus and wax tablet, pen and parchment.

-Poetry of the Carolingian Renaissance, edited with an introduction by Peter Godman
+Poetry of the Carolingian Renaissance, edited by Peter Godman